This blog was updated on 11/16/2022.

 In honor of World Toilet Day, let’s hear what six girls in Cox’s Bazar have to say about the toilet crisis.

-“I need to go to toilet frequently, especially at night,” Nurjahan said when she was pregnant.
+“I need to go to toilet frequently, especially at night,” Nurjahan said, referring to when she was pregnant.
 She fled Myanmar after her husband was killed there.
 “Since there is no toilet here, I have to find my way up the hill at night to relieve myself.”

 “In the morning, all the children openly defecate by the tent,” Laila says.
 “The men go to the toilet, but we wait until night to go.
 I take my cousin, Munaza, with me.”